 Both of the student’s parents are deceased or the student is or was (until age 18) a ward/dependent of the court (provide appropriate proof)

-2. Parent / Legal Guardian – a parent or legal guardian will be the claimant for any student under 24 who does not otherwise qualify as a claimant; when a legal guardian other than the student’s parent acts as claimant, provide proof of court-appointed guardianship
+2. Parent / Guardian – a parent or guardian will be the claimant for any student under 24 who does not otherwise qualify as a claimant; when a guardian other than the student’s parent acts as claimant, provide proof of guardianship or additional information, as requested

 Physical Presence and Legal Ties